 - Research-oriented: Public policy careers often require proficiency in research.
 After all, thorough research guides a public policy analyst’s informed guidance.

 - Strategic decision-making: After doing the research, a public policy professional must make strategic decisions in their work to advise legislative officials.

 - Problem-solving: Identifying problems with a particular law or proposed bill is only half of the equation.
 Public policy professionals should also be able to brainstorm solutions, which may require some creative thought.

 - Servant leadership: With political power comes responsibility and the need for accountability.
 A servant leader is someone who is in a position of authority and works in service to others, rather than expecting others to serve them.

 Wherever your path in life takes you, you can build a solid academic foundation for success in public policy by earning your communications degree at Grand Canyon University.
-The Bachelor of Arts in Communications with an Emphasis in Political Campaigns is designed for students who crave a career at the intersection of communications and public policy.
+The Bachelor of Arts in Communications is designed for students who crave a career at the intersection of communications and public policy.
 You will emerge with strong competencies in political theory, political campaign management, intercultural communication and professional ethics.
 Learn more about Grand Canyon University’s justice studies program or the College of Humanities and Social Sciences.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.